egirna/icapeg/DEVELOPER-GUIDE.md

 ## Introduction

 [**GeneralFunc**](./service/services-utilities/general-functions/general-functions.go) is a struct used to help developer who implement a new service of a new vendor.
-It has a lot of function that developer may need, they help him to do some tasks.
+It has a lot of functions that the developer may need, they help him to do some tasks.
 These tasks are explained in that file.

 ```go
 type GeneralFunc struct {